 Does this sound familiar?
 Panic attacks can become their own sort of self-fulfilling prophecy, but they don’t have to be that way.
 By taking control of your thoughts and your life, you can learn how to stop a panic attack.

-Before figuring out which panic attack relief remedies will suit you, it’s important to understand how panic attacks manifest.
-They often have a barrage of physical, emotional and psychological symptoms.
+Before figuring out which ways to stop a panic attack will suit you, it’s important to understand how they manifest.
+Panic attacks often have a barrage of physical, emotional and psychological symptoms.
 You can experience a combination of the following signs:

 - Shortness of breath

 - Feeling faint or lightheaded

 - Numbness or tingling in various parts of the body

 Once you’ve experienced a panic attack and are familiar with its signs, you can recognize it for what it is and take steps to learn how to stop anxiety attacks before they escalate.
 Here are some tips on how to stop a panic attack in its tracks: